How to start an internal discussion

 Discussions are excluded from your rules.
 For example, if you have a rule set up to notify a group of teammates when you comment @sales, this will not apply to an internal discussion.

-Unlike regular conversations, you can change the subject of an internal discussion.
+You can change the subject of an internal discussion.
 Simply click the subject and edit.

 Privacy and access